 - How can you engage in this?
 Use the information gathered above to make an opening statement.
 If you must engage during a stressful time, say, “I see that a lot is happening right now, do you have a moment?”
-This is far more polite that ignoring the environment and making an assumption that someone must pay attention to you just because you walked into the room.
+This is far more polite than ignoring the environment and making an assumption that someone must pay attention to you just because you walked into the room.
 If you have more flexibility on the timing, ask a question about the environment such as, “That is a beautiful art project you are working on, what inspired you?”

 - How can you encourage them?
-This is a key point that must not be ignored.
+This is a critical point that must not be ignored.
 Without this simple step, all connectivity is lost.
 Encouraging another person requires some awareness of the strengths, talents, gifts, and contributions that they make.
 By saying, “Your artwork is so amazing, you are so talented,” Ralph was able to soften his daughter.
 This resulted in his daughter being more willing to listen to what Ralph was saying.

 - What help can you offer?
 At this point, Ralph’s daughter was more open to listening to his input.
-However, it is very important that you ask permission to give any advice before you do it.
+However, it is imperative that you ask permission to give any advice before you do it.
 If you don’t ask for permission, the other person might take offense no matter how well all of the other steps were conducted.
 It’s as simple as, “Do you want to know what I think?”
 A “Yes,” is an open invitation to give feedback.
 Whereas a “No,” is not.
 Respect the “No” and there will be more yesses.

 - What do you want to accomplish?
 For Ralph, he wanted his daughter to learn a new technique that could improve her art project.
 After getting permission and making the suggestion to use the new technique, Ralph then proposed that they attend an art class together.
 This accomplished several things: they had discovered a shared common interest, they were now working on it together, and they had started a bond that would last a lifetime.
-This is exactly what Ralph was hoping for in the beginning.
+This is precisely what Ralph was hoping for in the beginning.

 - When do you want it done?
 Unfortunately, many good ideas or plans are lost due to a lack of some sort of deadline.
 The idea of taking an art class together is wonderful but if it never happens then all connection that was gained is lost again.
-To that end, Ralph set a deadline of finding and starting the art class within a month.
-Make sure that you set a time table for accomplishing whatever was agreed up even if that time is a false target.
+To that end, Ralph set a deadline for finding and starting the art class within a month.
+Make sure that you set a timetable for accomplishing whatever was agreed up even if that time is a false target.

 - How can you deepen the conversation?
 This is an extra step that adds some type of perk for all of the effort taken in the above steps.
 For Ralph, he decided to suggest that after their art class, they go to an art supply shop and buy some new tools.
 This is an extra added benefit that is helpful to both parties and often serves a good reminder of their on-going improved connection.